The world has taught us from the beginning of time that one extreme element cannot exist without the other.

 - 3 Common Fears of Having an Out-of-Body Experience

-The shadow is the energy that fuels the fire of awakening.— Charlie Morley, bestselling author, and teacher of lucid dreaming, trainer of Mindvalley’s Experience Lucid Dreaming Quest
+The shadow is the energy that fuels the fire of awakening.— Charlie Morley, trainer of Mindvalley’s Experience Lucid Dreaming Quest

 According to him, learning to dive into the state of lucid dreaming to meet your shadow can equal six years of therapy in one lucid dream experience.